djurisic3/GreenCode/README.md

 # GreenCode - Visual Studio Code Extension

 GreenCode is a powerful Visual Studio Code extension that enhances your coding efficiency and promotes eco-friendly programming practices.
 It provides real-time insights into your code, highlighting opportunities for optimization and helping you write cleaner, more efficient code.
+Embrace cleaner coding practices that not only boost performance but also contribute to a greener planet.

 ## Features